Oklahoma, Kentucky public schools close as thousands of teachers strike

 Teachers in Arizona are also considering a strike over their demands for a 20 percent salary increase.

-The wave of red-state teacher strikes stems partially from the fact that hey don't have strong collective bargaining laws, according to Agustina Paglayan, an incoming assistant professor of political science and public policy at the University of California at San Diego and a postdoctoral fellow at the Center for Global Development.
+The wave of red-state teacher strikes stems partially from the fact that they don't have strong collective bargaining laws, according to Agustina Paglayan, an incoming assistant professor of political science and public policy at the University of California, San Diego, and a postdoctoral fellow at the Center for Global Development.

 In an analysis for The Washington Post published Monday, Paglayan explained that teachers in states with tighter collective bargaining laws — typically more liberal and wealthy states — have more to lose by striking.
 She notes these laws aren't necessarily the cause of an increase in funding, but bluer states that have them typically spend more on education anyway.